nearform/initium-platform/docs/DEX_GITHUB_INTEGRATION.md

 ```

 ## Configure Dex
-1. Uncomment GitHub section in Dex [values.yaml](https://github.com/nearform/k8s-kurated-addons/blob/main/addons/dex/values.yaml) file.
-Also, remove default section at the start of the file.
-Resulting config should look like below:
+1. Uncomment the GitHub section in Dex [values.yaml](https://github.com/nearform/k8s-kurated-addons/blob/main/addons/dex/values.yaml) file.
+Also, remove the default section at the start of the file.
+Resulting config should look like the below:
 ```yaml
 dex-source:
   config: